internashionalist/atlas-Oregon_Trail_3000/README.md

 ### How to Play

-1. Launch the game using the python3 main.py command.
+1. Launch the game using the *python3 main.py* command.
 2. Follow on-screen prompts to make choices during encounters.
 3. Monitor your resources displayed at the top of the screen.
 4. Survive through all encounters to win the game.

 ## Encounters and Resources

-Players will face various encounters throughout the game, including:
+Players will face various threats to their survival throughout the game, including:
 	•	Lost Souls: Fight or flee from a fiery swarm.
 	•	Lava River: Cross molten terrain with creativity and resilience.
 	•	Marauders: Defend your supplies from raiders or barter for safety.